-Tatum and Jared’s wedding took place at the gorgeous Cooper Spur Mountain Resort on Mount Hood.
-I photographed their engagement at Hoyt Arboretum and we had a fun time climbing on the giant Sequoia logs down by the Redwood Deck.
-So based on their adventurous spirits I was very much looking forward to their Cooper Spur wedding.
+Tatum and Jared’s wedding was held at the beautiful Cooper Spur Mountain Resort up on Mount Hood.
+I captured their engagement at Hoyt Arboretum and we had a fun time climbing on the giant Sequoia logs down by the Redwood Deck.
+So based on their fun, adventurous spirits I was looking forward to their wedding at Cooper Spur.

 A cool perk of having a wedding at Cooper Spur is that you pretty much get the whole place to yourself.
 It comes with a giant cabin where the bride can get ready, a number of smaller cabins that family can stay in, and plenty of areas to pick from for your ceremony and reception.
 While the resort also has beautiful views of Mt Hood on a clear day, the mountain was obscured on the day of Tatum and Jared’s wedding.
 But there were plenty of other beautiful locations for portraits, as you will see below.